Get into running

 Across the county we are delivering free Couch to 5K running courses.
 Couch to 5K is for everyone, whether you have never run before, or if you want to get back into being more active, Couch to 5K is a free and easy way of getting fitter, happier and healthier in just 10 weeks.
 The plan works because it starts with a mix of running and walking, to gradually build up your fitness and stamina.
 Week one involves a target of running for two minutes at a time, followed by walking for four minutes, creating realistic expectations and making the challenge feel achievable right from the start.
 The weekly sessions are approximately 45 minutes in duration and include warm up and cool down activities.

-The following Run Durham Free Couch to 5K running courses will be starting in April/May 2018.
+The next Run Durham Free Couch to 5K running courses will be starting in September 2018.

 Visit the Run Together website to find out where your nearest Couch to 5K programmes are.